-Kakī are found in braided riverbeds, side streams, swamps and tarns and sometimes on lake margins and irrigated paddocks if there is good feed available.
+Kakī (Himantopus novaezelandiae) are found in braided riverbeds, side streams, swamps and tarns and sometimes on lake margins and irrigated paddocks if there is good feed available.
 Most riverbed birds migrate to coastal areas in winter, but kakī usually remain in the Mackenzie Basin despite parts of their habitat freezing over.

 Kakī can form lifelong pairs.
 Due to their low numbers, if they cannot find a kakī mate, they may sometimes breed with the pied stilt/poaka.
 Historically hybridisation was an issue, but with intensive management this has been greatly reduced.

 Within hours, newly hatched chicks can hunt for food and swim if necessary.